PrinceOfNothingg/Lesson-Booking-Management-System/deliverables/2024-11-01/use-cases-bookings.md

    <td>User is a client
 <p>Client is authenticated
 <p>Offering(s) with available seats exist.
-<p>Client does not have another booking for the same schedule.
+<p>Client does not have another booking at the same location for the same schedule.
    </td>
   </tr>
   <tr>